MirkoBicchierai/Deep_Learning_Application_Labs/LAB_4/README.md

 When FGSM is applied with a fixed epsilon of 0.05, the model still struggles to separate the two distributions effectively.
 On the other hand, good results are achieved when training with FGSM using either a higher fixed epsilon or a random epsilon sampled between 0.01 and 0.15, the latter yielding the best anomaly detection performance.

 Overall, better results are obtained when using the `max_softmax` score (with temperature fixed at 1000) instead of relying directly on the raw logits.

+Overall, there doesn't appear to be a consistent performance advantage when using either `max_logit` or `max_softmax` (with the temperature fixed at 1000) as the scoring function.
+In some cases, one performs slightly better than the other and vice versa, as shown in the plots.

+It is possible that fine-tuning the temperature hyperparameter `T` in `max_softmax` could lead to improved performance.

 ### AutoEncoder Model